Join the Largest Ostomy Community

 If you can go without your bag on for any length of time….take your bag off, shower with soap, rinse really well.
 Dry off and keep the bag off for as long as you think you can.
 I can go upwards of an hour if I want.
 I just lay under the ceiling fan and let it move air over me.
 Then, take some stoma powder and put it on the irritated areas, blow off any excess.
 Then, use a barrier wipe and blot the area where the powder is so it forms kind of a crust, let it dry well.
 Reapply your usual stuff.

-Btw, after the normal soap/rinse, I apply Head and Shoulders shampoo and let it sit on there for a minute, then rinse really well.
+By the way, after the normal soap/rinse, I apply Head and Shoulders shampoo and let it sit on there for a minute, then rinse really well.
 I very rarely have skin irritation.

 Reply to AlexT

 Thank you.
 I'll be able to let it breathe once this antibiotic gets out of my system.
 It has Stella doing overtime.
-I'll buy some Head and shoulders.
+I'll buy some Head and Shoulders.

 I appreciate the quick reply.